AliannaFormoso/grid-flex-blog/README.md

 1. Create your own cards layout by using Grid and Flex box.

-2. You can be inspired by the example we saw during lesson but you must do important changes.
+2. You can be inspired by the example we saw during lesson but you must do important modifications.

 ### 🛠 Tools